tim0g/timog.org/content/posts/what are the eight regions of japan/index.md

 ![Kiyozumi Temple, Kyoto](kiyozumi-temple-kyoto-japan.jpg "Kiyozumi Temple, Kyoto by [Su San Lee](https://unsplash.com/photos/E_eWwM29wfU)")

-The Kansai (関西) region includes the prefectures of Kyoto, Osaka, Hyogo, Nara, Wakayama, Mie, Shiga and Fukui, in the area that represents Old Japan.
+The Kansai (関西) region includes the prefectures of Aichi, Fukui, Gifu, Ishikawa, Nagano, Niigata, Shizuoka, Toyama and Yamanashi, in the area that represents Old Japan.

 Kansai literally means "West of the Barrier," the direct opposite of Kantō, and the two regions have a rivalry the goes back many centuries.